Blog

 As probiotics for gut health have surged in popularity, many brands have started offering their own blends.

 However, this is not true.
 Probiotics feature a broad range of different strains, each offering unique functions and benefits.
-Many studies of probiotics have focused on strains from two genera: Bifidobacterium and Lactobacillus.
+Most studies of probiotics have focused on strains from two genera: Bifidobacterium and Lactobacillus.

-Some Lactobacillus strains may also support healthy lactose digestion, maintain healthy cholesterol levels, and even improve stress and sleep quality.
+Lactobacilli produce lactic acid, and can help maintain a healthy small intestinal barrier.
+Some Lactobacillus species and strains may also support healthy lactose digestion, maintain healthy cholesterol levels, and even improve stress and sleep quality.

 It’s important to note, however, that we say some strains of bacteria.
 This is because ultimately, the benefits behind a probiotic are strain-specific.

-That’s why it’s important to choose a probiotic with a strain that caters to your own individual needs rather than simply grab whatever is available at the pharmacy.
-The most effective probiotic is one with strains that work for you!
+That’s why it’s important to choose a probiotic product with a strain that caters to your own individual needs rather than simply grabbing whatever is available at the pharmacy.
+The most effective supplement is one with strains that work for you!

 Myth #5: You Only Need Probiotics for Digestive Health